 numerous volcanic features and a variety of eolian and fluvial landforms can be

 The western side (left) of the image is roughly 2286 m above

 sea level.
 Just 40 km to the east, the average elevation of the Andes

 Mountains increases to about 5486 m.
 Several stratovolcanoes, including Lascar Volcano, may be recognized by a pronounced

 radial drainage (erosional) pattern on the flanks of the volcanoes.
 Lascar

-Volcano, located (slightly above and left of center) by the V-shaped ash plume
+Volcano, located by the V-shaped ash plume

 that extends eastward from the April 1993 eruption, is barely discernible.

 Several highly reflective (whitish) salars (salt flats) are scattered throughout

 the high altitude terrain.
 The boundaries of two large salars (Salar De Aquas